posthtml/posthtml-components/README.md

 ### Multiple folders

-You have full control where to place your components.
+You have full control over where your component files exist.
 Once you set the base root path of your components, you can then set multiple folders.

-For example let's suppose your main root is `./src` and then you have several folders where you have your components, for example `./src/components` and `./src/layouts`.
-You can set up the plugin like below:
+For example if your root is `./src` and then you have several folders where you have your components, for example `./src/components` and `./src/layouts`, you can set up the plugin like below:

 ```js
 // index.js